0hmsec/0hmsec.github.io/_posts/en/2025-01-13-htb-active.md

 title: HTB - Active
 date: 2025-01-01 17:30:00 +0900
 categories: [Hack The Box, Active Directory]
-tags: [htb-active, hackthebox, active-directory, ctf, nmap, smb, smbclient, smbmap, gpp-password, gpp-decrypt, CVE-2014-1812, kerberoast, hashcat, john, impacket-getuserspns, impacket-psexec]     # TAG names should always be lowercase
+tags: [nmap, smb, smbclient, smbmap, gpp-password, gpp-decrypt, cve-2014-1812, kerberoast, hashcat, john, impacket-getuserspns, impacket-psexec, htb-active, hackthebox, active-directory, ctf]     # TAG names should always be lowercase
 published: true
 description: Active was an easy to medium difficulty Windows machine, which featured two very prevalent techniques to gain privileges within an Active Directory environment.
 Eventhough the box was released in 2018, we were still able to learn a lot about SMB enumeration, Group Policy Preference and Kerberoasting.
 lang: en